pdefusco/CDE119_ACE_WORKSHOP/step_by_step_guides/english.md

 The long-running Kubernetes cluster and services that manage the virtual clusters.
 The CDE service must be enabled on an environment before you can create any virtual clusters.

 ##### Virtual Cluster
 An individual auto-scaling cluster with defined CPU and memory ranges.
 Virtual Clusters in CDE can be created and deleted on demand.
 Jobs are associated with clusters.
+Up until CDE 1.18 all Virtual Clusters provided the same capabilities.
+With Version 1.19 you can choose between two Cluster Tiers:

+Core (Tier 1): Batch-based transformation and engineering options include:
+* Autoscaling Cluster
+* Spot Instances
+* SDX/Lakehouse
+* Job Lifecycle
+* Monitoring
+* Workflow Orchestration
+All Purpose (Tier 2) - Develop using interactive sessions and deploy both batch and streaming workloads.
+This option includes all options in Tier 1 with the following:
+* Shell Sessions - CLI and Web
+* JDBC/SparkSQL (Coming soon)
+* IDE (Coming Soon)

+Core clusters are recommended as Production environments.
+All Purpose clusters are instead designed to be used as Development and Testing environments.
+For more information on the CDE 1.19.1 and 1.19.2 releases please visit this page in the [documentation](https://docs.cloudera.com/data-engineering/cloud/release-notes/topics/cde-whats-new-1.19.html).

 ##### Jobs
 Application code along with defined configurations and resources.
 Jobs can be run on demand or scheduled.
 An individual job execution is called a job run.